Who Is Eligible For Funding?

 All applicants who do not align with BayTrust’s Outcomes and their priorities will be advised to first contact BayTrust staff prior to submitting a grant request.

-Applications over $5,000 and less than $100,000 will be considered at quarterly grants rounds.
+- Community Impact applications over $15,000 and less than $100,000 will be considered quarterly;

-- The financial position of groups applying for support must be considered, and a judgement will be made as to the level of cash reserves (generally six months) needed to adequately protect the organisation.
+- The financial position of organisations applying for support must be considered, and a judgement will be made as to the level of Cash Reserves (generally the equivalent of six months operating costs) needed to adequately protect the organisation.

 Audit or Review of Financial Accounts

 While BayTrust does not require an organisation to have their financial accounts audited or reviewed, it does require that organisations comply with both their deed and the Charities Act 2005.

 Under certain circumstances organisations may be permitted to have more than one application considered within a 12-month period:

 - Organisations applying to the Strategic Partnership Fund or the Community Amenities Fund where their application is for a separately identifiable project and is clearly innovative outside of general operating costs/business as usual;